boneycanute/Handson-backup/Elevation Handson/CSS Handson/SHADOW_LIVE_ONE/readme.md

 #### Testcases:
 Below is the list of test cases your code will be tested on:

-- Check the body tag styles.
+1. The body tag has all the specified styles.
-- Check the ".flex" class styles.
+2. The ".flex" class has all the specified styles.
-- Check the ".box" class styles.
+3. The ".box" class has all the specified styles.